⟵ Back to Articles

 Alas!
 The Maharaja paid no heed to the prophetic call of Nalua.

-And the Land of Five Rivers was colonized, partitioned, and truncated in last hundred and fifty years.
+And the Land of Five Rivers was colonized, partitioned, and truncated in the last hundred and fifty years.
 Her Hirs, Lailas, Sassis, Sohnis, and Soraths await the Five’s Collective Leadership to reclaim the sovereign Panjab!

 Revised: